hjwp/marriage-figaro-norway/act2.md

 > But wait, there's more!

-> We'll say you're going to
+> We say you're going to
 > meet him later tonight.
 > But we'll send Cherubino,
 > dressed up as you,